This is a valuable article for me thank you.Click here

 Corresponding author firstname.lastname@example.org

-Ethics statementThe study was approved by the University of South Florida’s Institutional Review Board.
+Ethics statementThe study was reviewed and approved by the University of South Florida’s Institutional Review Board.
+All participants provided consent prior to data collection.

 This is a well-written blog.
 Well done name style